papadavis47/comfortablefeelingdumb-blog/content/blog/sand-beneath-my-feet/index.md

 [This what I built](https://papadavis47.github.io/my_sandbox/) 🤭

 Next came learning the basics of programming in Python.

 I had read somewhere that Python was a good first language for people first learning programming.

-So, JavaScript and web dev took a backseat for a time - while I struggled with some coding exercises - without context or any real visual feedback outside of the Python REPL in my terminal.
+So, JavaScript and web development took a backseat for a time - while I struggled with some coding exercises - without context or any real visual feedback outside of the Python REPL in my terminal.
+I did not know about Flask or Django at the time - nor did I really understand what the "backend" was, either.

 Soon I became frustrated with understanding where code blocks ended and began with Python’s strict spacing syntax - so I switched back to JavaScript and it’s curly brace syntax.